 Hooray!
 Your sister (or daughter or friend or cousin or niece) just had a baby!
 If you're wondering what kind of gift will best celebrate a new little bundle of life, consider whipping up some meals for new mom.

-Those of you with kids may remember that the first few weeks (or months) with a new baby in the house can be intense.
+Those of you with kids may remember that the first few weeks (or months) with a baby in the house can be intense.
 Round-the-clock nursing, erratic sleeping, and strange new noises and smells that require immediate response.

 So as much as the new mama may want you to share in the joy, your main purpose as a visitor during these early days is to BE HELPFUL.

-That means you should stay no longer than 20-30 minutes and while you’re there, and ALWAYS do something to make the lives of the new parents easier.
+That means you should stay no longer than 20-30 minutes and while you're there, ALWAYS do something to make the lives of the new parents easier.